Qazeer/artefacts.help/pages/windows/shimcache.md

   - From `Windows Vista` / `Windows Server 2008` up to `Windows 8.1` /
     `Windows Server 2012 R2`, the (undocumented) `Insert Flag` flag which, when set, seems to indicate that the entry was executed.

-This flag is no longer present starting from `Windows 10` / `Windows Server 2016`, and thus a `Shimcache` entry does not necessarily reflect an execution** (as entries may also be created for files in a directory that is accessed interactively).
+    While the insert / execution flag is no longer present starting from `Windows 10` / `Windows Server 2016`, the last 4 bytes of the entry can be an indicator of execution: if the last 4 bytes of the entry are equal to `01 00 00 00`, the binary was executed.
+However, this appears to only apply to non-native Windows binaries.
+Additionally, relying on the last 4 bytes can be prone to false-negatives, as executed programs might not necessarily have their entry's last 4 bytes set to `0x1`.
+This technique can thus be used to validate that a (non-native Windows) binary has been executed, but cannot be used to rule out execution of a given binary present in the `Shimcache`.

   - On `Windows XP 32-bit`, the file `Last Update Time` timestamp.